Our Future Path! A plan for a better world!

 Example Situations

 Let us say two individuals are dining at a restaurant.
 If their waiter knows or at least believes that both diners will give about the same percentage when tipping, then both diners should expect about the same level of service.
-Of course, if one patron orders lobster and the other orders a hamburger, then the waiter could receive a much bigger tip from the diner with the higher priced meal than the other diner for doing about the same amount of work.
+Of course, if one patron orders lobster and the other orders a hamburger, then the waiter could receive a much bigger tip from the diner with the higher priced meal than from the other diner for doing about the same amount of work.
 Shouldn’t both diners tip the same for the same amount of service?
 Would a waiter give different amounts of service?
 To get bigger tips, would a waiter pressure the individuals they serve to order more items and more expensive items?

 On the other hand, what if one diner was known or believed to give bigger tips than another diner?
-Obviously, the waiter might gravitate towards providing better service to the bigger tipper.
+In this case, the waiter might gravitate towards providing better service to the bigger tipper.
 If the waiter was not very busy, then he or she could provide extra service to the bigger tipper while still providing good service to the other diner.
 If the waiter was busy, then the only way to provide better service to the bigger tipper might be to provide less service to the other diner.
 Then, after having received less service, this other diner may leave a smaller tip than he or she would have with better service.
 Either way, this could result in being provided with less service the next time this diner eats at this restaurant.
 That is, if this person wasn’t driven off by the poor service.

 In another case, an individual comes into a restaurant that has 3 waiters.
 One waiter provides excellent service, one provides good service and the other provides poor service.
 It is quite likely that even the poor waiter may expect the same tip as the excellent waiter would have gotten.
 In some places, tips are pooled, so that everyone gets the same amount, irrespective of what type of service they provided.
 If a person is expected to tip the same amount no matter how good their service was, doesn’t this invalidate the whole idea behind tipping?